 In the 1840s, the missionaries of the Presbyterian Church began to arrive in Nigeria.
 They settled in an area known as English Town in Calabar.
-Among these missionaries was Rev. Henry Townsend who later moved to Abeokuta in the 1850s.
-In Abeokuta, he established a printing press in 1854 which he used, five years later, to publish the first newspaper in Nigeria called “Iwe Irohin Fun Awon Ara Egba Ati Yoruba.”
+Among these missionaries was Reverend Henry Townsend who later moved to Abeokuta in the 1850s.

 The first edition of the newspaper came out on November 23, 1859.
-Later on, the newspaper was simply called Iwe Irohin.
-The newspaper was published fortnightly (every 15 days) and sold for 120 cowries (Ogofa owo eyo, equivalent to a penny).
-James Ede, who was trained by Henry Townsend, served as the chief printer of the newspaper.
+The newspaper was published fortnightly (every 15 days) and sold for 120 cowries (Ogofa owo eyo), the English edition cost a penny.
+Later on, the name of the newspaper was shortened to just Iwe Irohin.

-Source: History And Development Of Mass Media In Nigeria – Ifedayo Daramola, Ph.D, 2013
+- History And Development Of Mass Media In Nigeria – Ifedayo Daramola, PhD, 2013